apache/apisix/docs/en/latest/plugins/prometheus.md

 ## Examples

-The examples below demonstrate how you can work with the `prometheus` plugin for different scenarios.
+The examples below demonstrate how you can work with the `prometheus` Plugin for different scenarios.

 ### Get APISIX Metrics

 The following example demonstrates how you can get metrics from APISIX.

 The default Prometheus metrics endpoint and other Prometheus related configurations can be found in the [static configuration](#static-configurations).
-If you would like to customize these configuration, see [configuration files](/apisix/reference/configuration-files#configyaml-and-configyamlexample).
+If you would like to customize these configuration, see [configuration based on environments](https://apisix.apache.org/docs/apisix/profile/).

-If you deploy APISIX In a containerized environment and would like to access the Prometheus metrics endpoint externally, update the configuration file as follows and [reload APISIX](/apisix/reference/apisix-cli#apisix-reload):
+If you deploy APISIX in a containerized environment and would like to access the Prometheus metrics endpoint externally, update the configuration file as follows and reload APISIX:

 ```yaml title="conf/config.yaml"
 plugin_attr: